The Spring of Sight

 Early Hype

-Smart/kind people wrote positive things about the pre-release manuscript.
-I’m so grateful to my advance readers!
-Makes me feel like the last ~22 months of research, writing, and editing have been worth it..!
+Advance readers wrote positive things about the pre-release manuscript.
+This makes me feel like the last ~22 months of research, writing, and editing have been worthwhile.

 “A comprehensive and well-researched exploration of the latest